Video-o3: Native Interleaved Clue Seeking for Long Video Multi-Hop Reasoning: Related work

 \section{Related work}

 \textbf{MLLMs for Video Understanding.} While multimodal large language models (MLLMs)~\cite{bai2025qwen25vl,bai2025qwen3vl,openai2025gpt52,gemini3pro,wang2025internvideo2_5} have demonstrated impressive capabilities in understanding short video clips, extending these abilities to long-form videos remains challenging~\cite{vrbench,wang2025lvbench}.
 The primary difficulty lies in balancing comprehensive coverage of temporal information with computational efficiency.
 Early approaches~\cite{llava_video,zeng2025streamforest} rely on uniform frame sampling, which inevitably introduces redundancy and may miss critical moments.
+To reduce such redundancy, keyframe and segment selection methods identify sparse visual evidence or compact memories before reasoning~\cite{tan2024koala,song2024moviechat,sun2025mdp3,cao2025videominer,videochat_A1}.
 Recent works inspired by reasoning advances in OpenAI o1~\cite{openai2024o1} and DeepSeek-R1~\cite{guo2025deepseekr1} have explored RL-based post-training paradigms.
 Video-R1~\cite{feng2025video_r1} and VideoChat-R1~\cite{li2025videochat_r1} employ GRPO~\cite{shao2024grpo} algorithms with multi-task reasoning data, achieving notable improvements in temporal grounding and video QA.
 However, these methods~\cite{chen2025longrl,wang2025videorft,openo3video,zhang2025rewatch_r1} remain limited to text-based chain-of-thought reasoning with passively provided visual inputs, lacking the ability to actively seek task-relevant evidence.